MSCA-Net:Multi-Scale Context Aggregation Network for Infrared Small Target Detection: Experimental results

 \subsection{Dataset preparation}

-To evaluate the performance of the proposed model in infrared small target detection, we conducted experiments on three public data sets: NUAA-SIRST \cite{dai2021asymmetric}, NUDT-SIRST \cite{li2022dense} and IRSTD-1K \cite{zhang2022isnet}.
+To assess the efficacy of our introduced framework in IRSTD, we conducted experiments on three public datasets: NUAA-SIRST \cite{dai2021asymmetric}, NUDT-SIRST \cite{li2022dense} and IRSTD-1K \cite{zhang2022isnet}.
 Specifically, NUAA-SIRST contains 427 infrared images, NUDT-SIRST includes 1,327 images, and IRSTD-1K contains 1,001 images.
 All three datasets were divided into the training and test sets at a 7:3 ratio.
 These datasets cover infrared images captured at short, medium, and 950nm wavelengths, covering a wide range of remote sensing backgrounds, including the sky, ground, buildings, and oceans.
 In addition, the dataset contains multiple target types, including military targets such as drones and ships, further enriching the diversity of test scenarios.
 At the same time, these datasets also contain many challenging scenes, such as low contrast and complex backgrounds, ensuring a comprehensive assessment of model detection capabilities.